 Project monitoring and controlling step #1: Take action to control the project

 Necessary steps, control points, and actions are taken to monitor and control the project.
 These actions provide if the project is deviating from the planned baseline.

 Project monitoring and controlling step #2: Measure performance

-You should measure the performance in order to check whether the project is going well.
-For instance, cost performance of the project will give an indication whether the planned budget will be sufficient to complete the project.
-Schedule performance of the project will give an indication whether the planned schedule and dates can be reached.
+You should measure the planned performance in order to check whether the project is going well.
+For instance, the cost performance of the project will give an indication of whether the planned budget will be sufficient to complete the project.
+Schedule performance of the project will give an indication of whether the planned schedule and dates can be reached.

 Project monitoring and controlling step #4: Influence the factors that cause changes